jamnnuts/MAD-TicTacToe/README.md

 This Android app is a feature-rich Tic-Tac-Toe game developed as part of the "Mobile Application Development (COMP2008)" course, Assignment 1.
 This assignment aims to create a fully functional and customizable Tic-Tac-Toe game for Android.
-This game demonstrates our understanding of various aspects of mobile app development, including user interface design, fragmentation, game logic, and recycler view.
+This game demonstrates our understanding of various aspects of mobile app development, including user interface design, fragmentation and game logic.

 # Table of Contents:
 1. Introduction / Game Description
+2. Contributions
-2. Features
+3. Features
-3. Getting started
+4. Getting started
-4. Usage
+5. Usage

 # Introduction / Game Description
 As part of the assignment, This is a Tic-Tac-Toe game, a classic 2-player game played on a game board, either 3x3, 4x4 or 5x5 grid.
 In this game, each player